Clownacy/accurate-kosinski/README.md

 utility.

-Sega's compressor had a fair few bugs, causing it to produce files with sub-optimal compression ratios.
+Sega's compressor had a fair few bugs, causing it to produce files with a sub-optimal compression ratio.
 Lucky, none of these issues harm the integrity of the compressed data.
-See `lib/kosinski_compress.c` for more info.
+See `lib/kosinski-compress.c` for more info.